dlu-ch/dlb/doc/fs_path.rst

 .. class:: Path.Native

-   A native path whose instances can be used like once from :class:`pathlib.Path`.
+   A native path whose instances can be used much like ones from :class:`pathlib.Path` and is a :class:`os.PathLike`.

-   For each subclass ``P`` of :class:`dlb.fs.Path` there is a corresponding subclass ``P.Native`` which imposes the same restrictions as ``P``.
+   For each subclass ``P`` of :class:`dlb.fs.Path` there is a corresponding subclass ``P.Native`` which imposes the same restrictions on its representable paths as ``P``.

    If ``Q`` is a subclass of ``P`` and ``P`` is a subclass of :class:`dlb.fs.Path`, then ``Q.Native`` is a subclass of ``P.Native``.

+   These properties make subclasses of :class:`dlb.fs.Path.Native` well-suited for use in type specifications of tokens templates (:class:`dlb.cmd.tmpl.TokensTemplate`).

    Example (on a Posix system)::